 How does SAML work?
-IdP’s & SP’s
+IDP’s & SP’s

-If you’re doing research on protocols that enable single sign-on, a typical question is, “How does SAML work?”
+If you’re doing research on protocols that enable single sign-on, a typical question is, “how does SAML work?”

-The three main components of the SAML protocol:
+Three main components of the SAML protocol

 - Assertions – Most common are the following 2 SAML assertions:

 - Authentication assertions are used to make people prove their identities.